bibleexchange/romans__textbook/textbook/en/romans-en.md

 ### C. God justifies the ungodly. v.
 5

-Those who are not born&mdash;again are sinners and ungodly.
+Those who are not born—again are sinners and ungodly.
 The repentant sinner is declared righteous by God through the blood of Jesus.
 The ungodly do nothing to earn their salvation.
 They are justified &quot;by grace alone through faith alone&quot;.

 NOTE: God requiring faith does not cancel God&apos;s grace.
 A justification conditional by works is in competition with the grace of God which is His goodness extended only for the reason that God is good.
 The condition to justification is a response of faith.
 Faith is absolutely required and our justification is still to the glory of God as it He Who has given to us the gift of faith with which we may respond to His grace.
 Justification is by grace and is conditional: by grace through faith.

-### D. David&apos;s Testimony vs. 6&mdash;8
+### D. David&apos;s Testimony vs. 6—8

 Paul brings testimony from David to support the message of justification by faith.

 David was esteemed by the Jews as their great king.
 This quotation from the Psalms confirms that men are only justified by faith and not works.

-> Psalms 32:1&mdash;2&mdash;A Psalm of David, Maschil.
+> Psalms 32:1—2—A Psalm of David, Maschil.
 Blessed is he whose transgression is forgiven, whose sin is covered.
 Blessed is the man unto whom the LORD imputeth not iniquity, and in whose spirit there is no guile.

 David was thanking God that His sin was forgiven and the sin was not put to his account.
 If sin was not imputed to him and his sin was forgiven this means he was restored to a right relationship with God.